Shpoople/FIMFiction-Scrape/README.md

 - Allow for multithreaded operation
 - Check to see if iterative runs would like to begin from the last valid story.
 - Use magic numbers from images to determine image type.
-- Allow for additional cURL retries on user prompt.

 ## Known Bugs